 Earthquakes in the Pacific Northwest occur in response to active convergence of the Juan de Fuca oceanic plate and the North American continental plate.
-CSZ megathrust events generate along the boundary between the subducting Juan de Fuca plate and the overriding North American plate.
+CSZ megathrust events generated along the boundary between the subducting Juan de Fuca plate and the overriding North American plate.
 Recent studies indicate that the CSZ can potentially generate large earthquakes with magnitudes ranging from 8.0 to 9.2 depending on the rupture length.
-A CSZ earthquake of 7.1+ magnitude has an estimated probability of occurrence off the Oregon Coast by 37 percent over the next 50 years.
-(OEM)
+The potential for a CSZ earthquake has an estimated probability of occurrence off the Oregon Coast on the order of 16 to 22 percent over the next 50 years.